KostasDimakis/kd-blog/content/blog/new-year-same-old-me/index.md

 I kept up the cardio and gym sessions.
 In fact, I joined a local gym 5 minutes away from my house.
 It was really well-geared.
 I worked that squat machine on leg day 🦵🏻.

-## New year celebrations
+## New year's eve celebrations

 On New Year's Eve, I was back in Chalkida.
-It was the typical New Years' Eve night.
+It was the typical New Year's Eve night.
 Friends, relatives, and plenty of delicious food and drinks.

+There's a funny little tradition that I was introduced to.
+After midnight, we passed around some scratchcards to test our luck for the new year.
+I didn't win a dime!
+Oh boy... 🎲📉.

+## New year's day celebrations

+On new year's day, I went out for brunch and coffee with my family.
+It's a tradition with Greeks.
+We cut the New Year's cake, "Βασιλόπιτα" in Greek, and I won the "φλουρί".
+It's supposed to be a good luck charm for the whole year.
+I don't believe in that, but if I did believe in it, I'd say it balances out with the scratchcard 🍀😮‍💨.

+We also exchanged presents.
+I got some boxers, socks (classic family presents), a book, and an accompanying audiobook.
+A little secret is that I already knew the book's title, so I purchased the audiobook and started listening ahead of time 🤫.

 ## My new year goals

 I'm not a believer in new year's resolutions.
 I've never had any success with them; many people don't.
-Instead, I'm going to say that I'd like to stay the same this year.
+Instead, I'd like to stay the same this year.
 I like who I am and how I'm approaching my life now, and I'll keep going!